AgMIP6 Group Photo

 AgMIP has been developing this interdisciplinary research, or integrated assessments, of agricultural systems since 2010.
 Led out of Columbia University, the University of Florida, and Oregon State University, with major funding from UK Aid, AgMIP is comprised of an international community of scientists and stakeholders.
 The community, motivated by a desire to improve the state of food security research and then translate that into effective policy, periodically comes together at AgMIP Global Workshops to share new protocols, research results and plans for future collaborations.

-Rosegrant commented after the session, “The AgMIP6 workshop has gotten off to a great start with an excellent introduction to CGRA, the new Coordinated Global and Regional Assessments, that will be one of the really big things going forward in AgMIP.
+Marc Rosegrant, keynote speaker, commented after the opening session, “The AgMIP6 workshop has gotten off to a great start with an excellent introduction to CGRA, the new Coordinated Global and Regional Assessments, that will be one of the really big things going forward in AgMIP.
 I think these assessments will allow us a better understanding of the links between climate, food security, food policy, and nutrition security than we’ve seen in any other comprehensive assessments.”

 Alex Ruane, AgMIP Science Coordinator, said of the new parallel sessions, “For the first time, AgMIP6 included parallel presentation sessions that highlighted innovative research and cutting edge applications in agricultural modeling.
 These sessions demonstrate the tremendous successes of AgMIP’s 30+ activities and catalyzed the identification of new ideas for future model development and decision support for a spectrum of stakeholders.”